 Governors work with schools to:

-- Raise standards, achieve good pupil behaviour and high attendance
+- Raise standards, achieve good pupil behaviour, ensure safeguarding and maintain high attendance

 - Ensure schools work with parents and the local community

 The Governing Body meets every month as a single committee, with the minutes available on request to the school.
 In 2016 Governor attendance at meetings exceeded 85%.
 Our Governor profiles are listed below, and all the non-staff governors also have a special interest in one or more aspect of the school: